apache/dolphinscheduler/docs/docs/en/guide/task/flink.md

 #### Upload the Main Package

-When using the Flink task node, you need to upload the jar package to the Resource Centre for the execution, refer to the [resource center](../resource.md).
+When using the Flink task node, you need to upload the jar package to the Resource Center for the execution, refer to the [resource center](../resource.md).

 After finish the Resource Centre configuration, upload the required target files directly by dragging and dropping.